reg710/garden-angular/notes.md

 ## Saturday

-- [ ] disable submit button if zip is not valid
+- [X] disable submit button if zip is not valid
+- [ ] Replace all hardcoded request content
+    - [X] add zip param
+    - [X] add date query options - set fixed date calculation in backend rather than sending
+    - [X] import luxon to backend
 - [ ] Add decicion making logic to frontend

-- [ ] Replace all hardcoded request content
-    - [ ] add zip param
+- [ ] Figure out what to do for validation on backend?
-    - [ ] add date query options
+- [ ] Add tests to both projects

 - [ ] Connect with mongoDB
 - [ ] figure out how to allow access in prod when not using home IP address
 - [ ] Write out crud API routes